gtech29/comp484-hw2/README.md

 Completed tasks:

-- Added ARIA roles where appropriate while structuring the pages to support accessibility and assistive technologies
+- Added ARIA roles where necessary and laid out the pages in such a way that they were user friendly and could be read by the assistive technology.